Vuk97/nimbora-docs/docs/concepts/products/earn/01-strategy-sdai.md

 ### Source of yields
-    - Maker Protocol fees coming fron DAI borrow and treasury earning.
+    - Maker Protocol fees coming from DAI borrow and treasury earning.

 ### What is sDAI